-Many people get a mortgage in the UK.
-More than 450,000 remortgages were approved in 2020, be it to buy a second home, access capital after the value of the house increased or simply switch to a better deal.
+Many people get a remortgage in the UK.
+More than 450,000 remortgages were approved in 2020 alone, be it to buy a second home, access capital after the house value increased or simply switch to a better deal.

 In the buy-to-let world, remortgaging is also popular, especially if landlords want to borrow extra funds against their property to purchase another investment house.
 But is remortgaging always the best option, and when should you consider getting a remortgage for your buy-to-let property?

 Just in case you’re super new to the world of remortgages, allow us to get you up to speed.
 A remortgage involves refinancing your existing mortgage either with the same lender or switching it to another one who is perhaps offering a better deal.

 It’s a bit like shopping around to find the best broadband package or seeing which energy companies offer the best tarifs.
 Only it’s your mortgage, which, we imagine, is the most expensive outgoing you have.

 There are two primary reasons why people remortgage.
 Some believe they can get better rates with another lender; others want to draw down capital on their property and borrow more.
 Let’s look at both of those in a bit more detail.